What is a wATER SOFTENER?

 To explain what a water softener does, we have to first explain what “hard” water is.
 The “hardness” of water is measured by the amount of dissolved calcium and magnesium in the water.
+These minerals come from rocks that all freshwater touches as it makes its way to your home.
+These minerals are good for you, but there is too high of a concentration, they stick to things like your dishes, your appliances, and your skin and hair.
 The higher the levels of these minerals are, the “harder” the water is.
 You may have felt the effects of hard water, literally, the last time you washed your hands.

-Too much calcium and magnesium in your water are not typically considered a health hazard.
+Too much calcium, magnesium, or iron in your water are not typically considered a health hazard.
 However, these minerals can be a nuisance.
 Hard water may have an unpleasant taste.
 The minerals in hard water may also interfere with the effectiveness of your soaps and detergents or leave visible deposits behind on your fixtures.
 Over time, these minerals can also build up inside your pipes or plumbing fixtures.
 If the build-up gets severe enough, your overall plumbing efficiency will be negatively impacted.

 HOW DOES A WATER SOFTENER WORK?

 It’s a common misconception that the salt in a water softener is what removes excess minerals.
-There are actually thousands of small resin beads inside the tank of a water softener that trap minerals in process of chemical exchange.
-It is not the salt or the beads alone that catch the minerals, but both of them together.
+There are thousands of small resin beads inside the tank of a water softener that trap minerals in a process of chemical exchange called electrostatic ion exchange.
+It is not the salt or the resin beads alone that catch the minerals, but both of them together.
 Salt does play an important role in keeping things running smoothly by “recharging” the resin beads.

 Here’s how a standard water softener operates.